icaroribeiro/nuveo-code-challenge/README.md

 In what follows, there is a brief account of how the solution works in practice meeting the requirements specified in the comments of the code challenge.

-(P.S., consider that no data is recorded prior to this explanation).
+(P.S.
+Consider that no data is recorded prior to this explanation).

 #### Creation of Workflows